alyssaong1/WebDev101/README.md

 </head>
 ```

 Note that Bootstrap has JavaScript plugins, and as such, jQuery is needed for these to work.
 Thus, we need the second line.
+You may also have a different folder structure depending on where you pasted the contents of the bootstrap folder - reference bootstrap.css and bootstrap.js according to your folder structure.

 #### Using Bootstrap in your webpages